 Severe potassium deficiency can cause breathing difficulties.
 Potassium helps relay signals that stimulate your lungs to contract and expand.
 When blood potassium levels are severely low, your lungs may not expand and contract properly.
 Blood delivers oxygen to the body so that altered blood flow may cause shortness of breath.
 Also, low blood potassium can cause your heart to beat abnormally, meaning less blood is pumped from your heart to the rest of your body, also causing shortness of breath.

 Low blood potassium levels may disrupt the signals that help maintain optimal brain function.
 Potassium deficiency has been linked to mood changes and mental fatigue.

 Potassium is found in a variety of whole foods.
-The recommended daily intake for potassium in the US is 4,700 mg.
+The recommended daily intake for potassium in the U.S. is 4,700 mg.

-Below are some foods that are excellent sources of potassium:
+Foods that are excellent sources of potassium:

 Note: After the 2015-2020 Dietary Guidelines for Americans highlighted the underconsumption of potassium as a public health concern, the U.S. Food and Drug Administration (FDA) now requires food manufacturers to include potassium on their Nutrition Facts labels to make consumers more aware of its importance.
-The recommended Daily Value was also increased from 3,500 mg to 4,700 mg.
+The recommended Daily Value also increased from 3,500 mg to 4,700 mg.